tardisgo/tardisgo/README.md

 The TARDIS Go -> Haxe -> JavaScript/Flash/Java/C++/C#/PHP/Neko transpiler

 The objective of this project is to enable the same Go code to be re-deployed in  as many different execution environments as possible, thus saving you time and effort.

+It currently targets Haxe (because it generates 7 other languages), but is writen with the intention of targeting other languages too.
+The long-term vision is to provide a framework that makes it easy to add new transpilers from Go to new target langauages as part of this project.

-Planned use cases:
+Planned current use cases:
 - Write a library in Go and call it from an existing Haxe/JavaScript/Flash/Java/C++/C#/PHP application.
 - Write multi-platform client-side applications (mostly) in Go using [OpenFL](http://openfl.org), [Lime](https://github.com/openfl/lime) or [Kha] (http://kha.ktxsoftware.com/).